 The Tale of Mad Dog’s Christmas

 “Here it is Christmas Eve,” he sobbed.
 “I am all alone again.
 Every year it is the same old thing.
-I have no-one to care about and no-one cares about me.
+I have no one to care about and no one cares about me.
 I wish that just once, someone would care about me.”

 He sang the Christmas carols until he sadly fell asleep.
-Meanwhile, far off in another part of the Big Dark Forest, Racum Raccoon and his parents were putting the gifts under their Christmas tree.
+Meanwhile, far off in another part of the Big Dark Forest, Racum Raccoon and his parents were putting gifts under their Christmas tree.

 “Well, I believe that is all the gifts until Santa comes,” said Mr. Raccoon.